learn-co-curriculum/node-js-intro-to-passport/README.md

 But wait!
 What, you might ask, is a strategy?
 Perhaps it seems like a strange word to encounter in the context of programming?
 Perhaps, but in the context it actually fits well.

-One of the key features of Passport as an authenication framework is that it is modular and extensible, meaning that it provides a loose framework for programmers to define their own pathways of authenication.
+One of the key features of Passport as an authenication framework is that it is modular and extensible, meaning that it provides a loose framework for programmers to define their own pathways of authentication.
 It is opinionated about the series of steps that are followed to perform an authentication, but it remains neutral about the specific way that an application authenticates a user.

 Why is this a good thing?
 Well, let's say that in addition to a default username/password login we want to make it possible for users to login through their facebook or google accounts.
 Each of these methods would represent a unique "Strategy".